Church Communications Blog

 What an Aligned Communication Workflow Looks Like

 Think of alignment as a triangle: the sermon series, the church calendar, and the announcement plan.
+Learn more about the communication triangle and how it keeps your pastor, ministries, and calendar aligned.

 1. Start with the sermon theme.
 It defines your key message and tone.